Ron Schallenberg

-Ron Schallenberg (born 6 October 1998) is a German professional footballer who plays as a midfielder for 2.
-Bundesliga club Schalke 04.
+Ron Schallenberg (born 6 October 1998) is a German professional footballer who plays as a defensive midfielder for Bundesliga club Schalke 04.

 Career

 SC Paderborn

 Schallenberg made his debut for SC Paderborn in the first round of the 2020–21 DFB-Pokal on 13 September 2020, coming on as a substitute in the 36th minute for Sebastian Vasiliadis against fourth-division side SC Wiedenbrück, which finished as a 5–0 away win.
 He made his 2.
 Bundesliga debut for the club on 28 September 2020, coming on as a substitute in the 73rd minute for Julian Justvan against Hamburger SV, which finished as a 4–3 home loss.

 Schalke 04

 On 19 June 2023, Schallenberg agreed to join Schalke 04, newly relegated from the Bundesliga, signing a three-year contract.